 "It was fun," I said.
 "Your mom is great."

 Albus rolled his eyes.
 "Americans."

 "Mummy!"
 I mimicked in a phony British accent.
-"I want a bleeding biscuit!"
+"I want a biscuit!"

 "Getting, political, are we?"
 I sat up straighter.
 "Superior Brits-- that's practically an oxymoron right there.
 Or do you even know what that means?
-Do they teach you that at your little magic school in Britain?"
+Do they teach SAT vocab at your magic little school in Britain?"

 Albus grinned and whipped out his wand, luckily for me, I had the shield charm down, probably because Albus, James and Scorp kept me on my toes by always shooting spells at me.

 "Locomotor mortis!"
 I shouted, Albus swatted it away.